Foix Reservoir: Conservation of the Spanish pond turtle

-There is an active conservation project for the native Spanish pond turtle, which is a protected species.
+There is an active conservation project for the Spanish pond turtle, which is a protected species.
 The release of exotic species such as the red-eared slider is prohibited, as it poses a threat to native turtles.

 Access to the reservoir is via the BV-2115 road from Vilanova i la Geltrú to Castellet i la Gornal.

 Pollution

 Water quality is a key factor directly affecting the flora and fauna of this ecosystem.
 Despite this, the waters of the Foix reservoir have been seriously degraded over the years due to agricultural, industrial, and residential activities.

 Currently, water quality has declined due to eutrophication, the inflow of insufficiently treated wastewater, and contamination from various sources.

-Nevertheless, the area is part of the PEIN protected natural space “El Foix” and the Natura 2000 site ES5110013 "Serralades Litorals Centrals."
+Nevertheless, the area is part of the PEIN protected natural space "El Foix" and the Natura 2000 site ES5110013 "Serralades Litorals Centrals."
 In 1993, a Special Protection Plan was approved, and the area is now managed by the Diputació de Barcelona through the Foix Park Consortium, formed by the municipalities of Castellet i la Gornal and Santa Margarida i els Monjos.

-Additionally, the area’s protection is supported by Forest Defense Associations (ADF) from the Garraf and Penedès regions.